 ter prognosis than the first because they do not demonstrate such an aggressive capacity for invasion of surrounding tissue and are somewhat limited in comparison to the first group in both growth rate and anaplastic progression.
 A significant histologic distinction can be made between group one and group two.
 Group one, highgrade astrocytomas, is adept at infiltrating surrounding tissue.
-The second tumor group, on the other hand, consists of microright frontoparietal mass will be used throughout the article for illustrative purposes.
+The second tumor group, on the other hand, consists of microcursor cytomas: anaplastic astrocytoma and glioblastoma multiforme.
+(Part I, published in the March 2001 issue, provides a general discussion of these tumors).
+A case that began with a mild focal symptom and progressed to hemiparesis secondary to a large right frontoparietal mass will be used throughout the article for illustrative purposes.
 The treatment section will focus exclusively on the glioblastoma multiforme (GBM).
-It is presumed that a histologic distinction can be made consistently between the astrocytoma and the anaplastic astrocytoma and glioblastoma multiforme.21 44 45 cursor
+It is presumed that a histologic distinction can be made consistently between the astrocytoma and the anaplastic astrocytoma and glioblastoma multiforme.